From Dual Unitarity to Generic Quantum Operator Spreading

-By taking into account longer steps, operator strings can move into the light cone faster, thus diminishing the butterfly velocity and, since this increases the variance of the distribution of the endpoints of operators, enhancing the diffusion constant.
+where $\delta=(1+v_{B,1})\xi/2$.
+By taking into account longer steps, operator strings can move into the light cone faster, diminishing the butterfly velocity and, since this increases the variance of the distribution of the endpoints of operators, enhancing diffusion.

-\emph{Numerical results.} Restricting the dynamics to the MCS of linear size in $n$ presents an enormous simplification compared to the full exponentially large space when probing the long time limit.
+\emph{Numerical results.} Restricting the dynamics to the MCS (of linear size in $n$) presents an enormous simplification compared to the full exponentially large space when probing the long time limit.
 This restriction allows the efficient numerical evaluation of the OTOC under the assumptions stated above.

-First, we study the behavior of the OTOC on the geometric light cone without truncation for a Floquet circuit consisting of identical perturbed dual-unitary gates with $q=2$.
-We find that the main features of the dual-unitary behavior persist up to the time scale determined by Eq.~\eqref{eq:timescale} [Fig.~\ref{fig:early}].
-At this time scale, the deviation of the OTOC on the geometric light cone $C^+(t,t)$ from the dual-unitary prediction, $-1/(q^2-1)=-1/3$, becomes of order $1$.
+First, we study the behavior of the OTOC on the geometric light cone for a Floquet circuit consisting of identical perturbed dual-unitary gates with $q=2$.
+We find that the main features of dual unitarity persist up to the timescale~\eqref{eq:timescale} [Fig.~\ref{fig:early}].
+At this timescale, the deviation of the OTOC on the geometric light cone $C^+(t,t)$ from the dual-unitary prediction, $-1/(q^2-1)=-1/3$, becomes of order $1$.
 This indicates that for earlier times most of the operator strings still travel at maximal velocity.

 In the late-time regime the operator front slows down, moving ballistically with $v_B<1$, and shows approximate diffusive broadening [see Fig.~\ref{fig:front}(a,b)].
 At late times the shape of the operator front is well described by an error function of the form described in Eq.~\eqref{eq:profile}, indicating that higher $k$-steps only serve to further renormalize the arguments of the obtained profile.